 Once a PCT application is filed, the International Searching Authority will send a search report and written opinion, then an international preliminary report on patentability.
 These are sent at approximately 18 months and 28 months, respectively.
 There are two chances to amend the international claims, through an Article 19 and an Article 34 amendment.
 Each of these amendments will trigger additional costs.
 Claim amendments at the PCT might be useful if the International Search Authority agrees that the claims are patentable prior to going into the international phase.

 The national phase due date for filing is 30 months from the priority date.
 At this time you must select which countries to file your application in.
 The application is then filed in each country individually.
 The costs for filing in individual countries normally ranges from $2,000-$8,000.
+It is possible to file a regional European application based on a PCT filing (discussed here).
 Our clients generally find us to be cost effective as an affordable PCT patent lawyer.

 If you would like us to analyze your particular situation, call us to set up an appointment to discuss starting an engagement.
 Please do not send confidential information prior to negotiating an engagement.